michail-nikolaev/task-force-arma-3-radio/README_EN.md

 * [Tourorist](https://github.com/Tourorist) for help with documentation.
 * The development team of [RHS](http://www.rhsmods.org/), for their help with integration.
 * Everyone who made videos or wrote articles reviewing TFAR.
-* All the players who use TFAR, especially those that take out their time to report bugs.
+* All the players who use TFAR, especially those taking out their time to report bugs.
 * Sorry if I missed anyone out (let me know)!